mirfan899/sppas/sppas/doc/05_analyses/53_audioroamer.md

 A color code is used to indicate if the file is compatible with SPPAS automatic
 annotations:

-- Green color indicates that the value is perfectly matching the expectations;
+- Green color: the value is perfectly matching the expectations;
-- Orange color indicates that the value is not the expected one but automatic annotations will be able to convert it to the right one;
+- Orange color: the value is not the expected one but automatic annotations will be able to convert it to the right one;
-- Red color indicates that none of the automatic annotations will work with the given value.
+- Red color: none of the automatic annotations can work with the given value.
   The file must be modified.

 ### Playing audio files

 The following shortcuts can be used: